What does the big photo on the Home page show?

 What are the steps in a combination of PEM and beach nourishment?

-– First step is to install PEM.
-Second step is to add sand and let it equilibrate.
-Third step is to add a second set of PEM, that reaches further out.
+– The first step is to install PEM.
+The second step is to add sand and let it equilibrate.
+The third step is to add a second set of PEM, that reaches further out.
 This method was used at Teluk Chempedak in Malaysia.
 See here.

 Feel free to send us more questions and we will see that they are answered and added here.